cloudflare/cloudflare-docs/content/cloudflare-one/insights/dex/notifications.md

 # DEX notifications

-Administrators can receive alerts when end users experience connectivity issues with the WARP client.
+Administrators can receive alerts when Cloudflare detects connectivity issues with the WARP client or degraded application performance.
 Notifications can be delivered via email, webhook, and third-party services.

 ## Manage notifications